Tibet Center Fellows

 - Manla Kyi

-- Manlaji（Manla Kyi）is a research fellow and associate director of the Tibet Sustainable Governance Program at the University of Virginia.
+- Manlaji（Manla Kyi）is a research fellow and past associate director of the Tibet Sustainable Governance Program at the University of Virginia.
 Originally from Amdo Tibet, she has taught English at the Nationalities University in Qinghai Province, and later worked as a program officer for an international NGO focusing on various projects promoting the use of Tibetan language as the main medium of instruction in Tibetan schools.
-She holds a Masters of Education from Teachers College, Columbia University, and her doctorate dissertation at the University of Hong Kong focuses on the discourse of bilingual education in official language policy documents in relation to the shifting trends in Chinese national minority policy frameworks and nation-state building.
+She holds a Masters of Education from Teachers College, Columbia University, and her doctorate dissertation at the Hong Kong University focuses on the discourse of bilingual education in official language policy documents in relation to the shifting trends in Chinese national minority policy frameworks and nation-state building.

 - Tashi Rabgey